SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 ## Notes

-  1. Only *Assetto Corsa Competizione* is supported at the moment, when it comes to editing and saving setup files.
-Other simulators might follow with future releases, but a first investigation has shown that setup file handling and - even more important - setup file format is rather cryptic in other simulators.
+  1. Only *Assetto Corsa Competizione* is supported at the moment, when it comes to editing, comparing and saving setup files.
+Other simulators might follow with future releases, but a first investigation has shown that setup file handling and - even more important - setup file format is rather cryptic and undocumented in other simulators.
   2. The implementation for *Assetto Corsa Competizione* provides a generic car model and a couple of very detailed car specifications at the moment.
 More will be added in the future.
 If you don't find your favorite car, please feel free to implement the car definition and rules files (takes a couple of minutes, see the description in the previous section).
 I will be happy to add your car to the package as a community contribution.
   3. Last but not least, specifications for specific car models are missing as well at the moment for all other simulators, only a generic car is supported here.
 But only those settings, which are actually available in a given simulator, are used by "Setup Advisor".